markusmoenig/Eldiron-Book/src/introduction.md

 * Create behavior for characters, region areas, items and game logic using a sophisticated yet easy-to-use node system which has a full, optional, scripting backend.
 * Play and/or visually debug your game.

 Apart from the creator, Eldiron consists of server and client components which I will document over time.
-You can use Eldiron to create single player, multi-player (MMO) or instanced multi-player experiences for every platform.
+You will be able to use Eldiron to create single player, multi-player (MMO) or instanced multi-player experiences for every platform.